Code of Conduct

-The IDC provides a welcoming environment regardless of gender, gender identity and expression, age, sexual orientation, disability, physical appearance, body size, race, ethnicity, religion (or lack thereof).
+The IDC provides a welcoming environment regardless of gender and expression, age, sexual orientation, ability, physical appearance, body size, race, ethnicity, religion (or lack thereof), or nationality.

 We do not tolerate harassment or inappropriate behavior in any form.
 Inappropriate behavior includes, but is not limited to:

-- Sexual language and imagery in talks or workshops (unless otherwise approved or is part of the session’s announced subject matter).
+Sexual language and imagery in talks or workshops (unless otherwise approved or is part of the session’s announced subject matter)

-- Sexual language and imagery at parties or on social media
+Sexual language and imagery at parties or on social media

-- Sustained disruption of talks or other events
+Sustained disruption of talks or other events

 Anyone found to be violating this Code of Conduct is subject to removal from the IDC and its related activities without a refund.
 Sole discretion to remove an individual resides with the Industrial Designers Society of America (IDSA), the conference organizers.